 kos shel bracha – the cup that a bracha is made on, for kiddush, or during a wedding ceremony or sheva brachos, etc.

 kosher – seriously?
 I should define this?
 Kosher food is food which is in line with the Jewish Dietary Laws – all meat must be slaughtered accorded to the proper ritual, no milk and meat together, no shellfish, buggies, and prepared food should be prepared under rabbinic guidance.
 Kosher can also refer to behavior in general, when in accordance with broader Jewish law.

-kotel/kosel – the Western Wall, the last remaining wall of our Temple.
+kotel/kosel – the Western Wall, a remnant of the ancient wall which supported the Temple Mount (yes, on the western side).
 This is one of the must-go-to spots in Israel.
 It’s a very powerful place to pray.

 kugel – the closest I can figure is that this is the Jewish equivalent of casserole.
 There are many different types.
 Potato, Broccoli, Lokshen (that’s noodle, to you), Vegetable, Cholent, Challah.
 Really, what can’t be made into a kugel?